Last Updated on 07/18/2021 by GS Staff

-Coco-Cola was created in 1886 while Pepsi began in 1893.
-Pepsi was original called Brad’s Drink and eventually changed its name to Pepsi-Cola in 1898.
+Coca-Cola was created in 1886 while Pepsi began in 1893.
+Pepsi was originally called Brad’s Drink and eventually changed its name to Pepsi-Cola in 1898.
 Pepsi-Cola struggled in the 1920s and 1930s and went bankrupt both in 1923 and in 1931.

-Interestingly, the book For God, Country and Coca-Cola states that Coca-Cola had the chance to buy Pepsi between 1922 and and the early 1930s on three occasions during this period.
+Interestingly, the book For God, Country and Coca-Cola states that Coca-Cola had the chance to buy Pepsi on three occasions between 1922 and the early 1930s.
 Coca-Cola never pulled the trigger on the purchase and the companies remain rivals to this day.

-Below we have provide some key financial figures between these two separate companies.
-The data reflected below is the latest reported as of November 17, 2017.
+Below we have provided some key financial figures between these two separate companies.
+The data reflected below is what has been reported for the year ended 12/31/2020.

 Top Brands Owned by Coke & Pepsi